Letian2003/C-VQA/README.md

 ### Download Code Generator Models

-Change YOUR_HUGGINGFACE_TOKEN in `download_model.py` to your huggingface token.
+Change YOUR_HUGGINGFACE_TOKEN in `download_model.py` to your Hugging Face token.
 Then run:

 ```
 pip install huggingface_hub